-Your little one is learning important physical skills as he gains muscle control, balance, and coordination.
-He will always try to do more and more and, once you see he starts walking, physical activity and improvement of motor skills will keep increasing.
-Each new skill lets him progress to the next one, building on a foundation that leads to more complicated physical tasks.
-This is a result of his muscle strength and a sign of his developmental process.
+Your little one is learning important physical skills as they gain muscle control, balance, and coordination.
+They will always try to do more and more and, once you see they start walking, physical activity and improvement of motor skills will keep increasing.
+Each new skill lets them progress to the next one, building on a foundation that leads to more complicated physical tasks.
+This is a result of their muscle strength and a sign of their developmental process.

-You can take advantage of your little one’s natural desire to keep moving and help him establish activity patterns that will contribute to his development, while also laying a foundation for them to remain active later on.
+You can take advantage of your little one’s natural desire to keep moving and help them establish activity patterns that will contribute to their development, while also laying a foundation for them to remain active later on.

 Today we will focus on one major skill related to playing with balls: kicking.